Dev-Skylarker/Hotel-menu-web/README.md

 These updates make the ordering process more streamlined and user-friendly, with clear instructions at each step of the process.

+### **Supabase Integration**

+The system now integrates with Supabase for cloud database and authentication, providing a seamless experience even when offline.

+### **Offline Mode**

+The application supports offline functionality through:

+- **localStorage Fallback**: All data is mirrored to localStorage
+- **Automatic Syncing**: Changes are synchronized when connection is restored
+- **Seamless Experience**: Users can continue using the app without interruption

 ---

 ## **Customization**